tlevine/www.thomaslevine.com/content/!/table-words/index.md

 }
 </style>

-## "Data" means "table"
-I don't really like to distinguish between data and anything else because [everything is data to me](/!/world-data-world).
-But I sort of do make a distinction, and here it is: Data are things in data tables.
+## I like tables.

-Once we express the world in data tables, we can study it with a wide body of analytical tools that expect data to be in tables.
-When we work with tables so much, we come up with lots of fancy words to describe all of the different parts of a table.
+In order to understand how the world works, I collect data about it and then apply a bunch of fancy quantitative methods A lot of these methods expect data to be represented in data tables.
+When people like me work with tables so much, we come up with lots of fancy words to describe all of the different parts of a table.
+Today, I hope to teach you what all of these different words mean.

 ## Rows and columns
 Here's a data table about the wealth and health of nations.